windmill-labs/windmilldocs/blog/2023-04-05-said-testimonial/index.md

 image: ./0-header.jpg
 ---

-This is a testimonial written by [Said Hasyim](https://saidhasyim.com/), Author of books and newsletters.
+This is a testimonial written by [Said Hasyim](https://saidhasyim.com/), Author of books.

 <!--truncate-->